 In the 1980s stuffed animals were all the rage.
 I can’t think of an era where stuffed animals have even come close to being as big a business as they were in 80s.

-Which stuffed goodies were the best?
-Let’s take a look at 10 Essential Stuffed Animals of the 1980s- if you didn’t own at least one of these as a child of the 80s, then consider your life incomplete.
+Which plush goodies were the best?
+Let’s take a look at 10 essential stuffed animals of the 1980s- if you didn’t own at least one of these as a child of the 80s, then consider your life incomplete.

-*Note that this is a list of animals, not dolls, so if it’s a human it’s not allowed on the list!
-Sorry Cabbage Patch!
+*Note: this is a list of stuffed animals (or animal-like creatures), not dolls, so if it’s a human it’s not allowed on the list!
+Sorry Cabbage Patch Kids!

 10. Glo Worm

 This iconic green glowing creature has been a staple for young children since 1982.
 Although not the softest toy around (it had a hard plastic battery container/light inside that was removable), the Glo Worm provided youngsters with an alternative to night lights.

 If you thought you heard a monster under the bed, just give the Glo Worm a squeeze and his face would light up to remind you that you’re safe.
 Truly a trusted friend for children everywhere.

 One part country bear and one part Build-A-Bear, the Furskins Bears were popular stuffed animals in wacky human clothes.
 Each Furskin had a removable hat, clothes and hard rubber boots.

 Their gimmick was simple enough and the ability to change their outfits allowed ultimate customizability.
 Panosh Place had a real hit on their hands, but the Furskins seemed to reach the height of their popularity when they partnered with Wendy’s for a promotion.